REBELinBLUE/kube-guide/2-resources.md

 ![Pod Icon](./images/icons/resources/pod-128.png)

-A *Pod* is the smallest unit in Kubernetes, it is a collection of Containers which run on a single *Node*.
+A *Pod* is the smallest unit in Kubernetes, it is a collection of containers which run on a single *Node*.
 Containers within a *Pod* address each other via the normal loopback interface (localhost), however, containers do not share a filesystem so you need to use a *Volume* to share files between them, although this should be a very rare requirement.
-Along with containers, *Pods* can have *initContainers*, which are containers which run in sequence before starting the
-\main containers, these can be used to bootstrap the *Pod*, for example by warming up a cache or retrieving data from a remote system.
+Along with containers, *Pods* can have *initContainers*, which are containers which run in sequence before starting the main containers, these can be used to bootstrap the *Pod*, for example by warming up a cache or retrieving data from a remote system.

 You would typically run multiple replicas of a *Pod*, which would be scheduled on different *Nodes*, this ensures